 This report provides a pipeline view of how many users remain in the user counting logic after each stage.
 It can also help you understand how exclusions are applied to determine the user count.

-The User Count Report includes the following contents:
+The User Count Report contains multiple CSV files: